Rachel Feldman

-Rachel Feldman is an American director of film and television and screenwriter of television films.
+Rachel Feldman (born August 22, 1954) is an American director of film and television and screenwriter of television films.

 Life and career

 Born in New York City, New York, Feldman began her career as a child actor performing extensively in commercials and television series.

-Her credits as a television director include: ((The Rookie)), ((Criminal Minds)), ((Blue Bloods)), and some beloved shows like Doogie Howser, M.D., The Commish, Dr. Quinn, Medicine Woman, Picket Fences, Sisters,Lizzie McGuire, at the start of her career.
-She will be directing the feature, ((Lilly)) starring Patricia Clarkson 2022.
+Her credits as a television director include: The Rookie, Criminal Minds, Blue Bloods, The Baxters, and some beloved shows like Doogie Howser, M.D., The Commish, Dr. Quinn, Medicine Woman, Picket Fences, Sisters, and Lizzie McGuire, at the start of her career.